pcubillos/pyratbay/docs/getstarted.rst

 * Matplotlib (version 1.3.1+)

 MC3 may work with previous versions of these software.
-However we do not guarantee nor provide support for that.
+However we do not guarantee it nor provide support for that.

+.. _install:

 Install
 -------